 Peer mentors will be able to:

 - Practice helping skills to help mentees develop confidence and positive attitudes about learning.

 - Show respect and involve mentees in decisions about their education and learning process.

 - Show support and praise mentees for their efforts rather than criticizing them.

 - Interpret and seek to understand the psychological, emotional, and physical problems that may cause historically underrepresented students to have difficulty at John Carroll.

 - Employ the cultural identity development of mentees by encouraging participation in campus events, lectures, workshops, etc.

 What is expected of Peer Mentors?

-During the school year, peer mentors are required to meet with their mentee(s) at least once per month.
-In addition, they are required to check-in weekly with their supervisor and meet monthly as a group for professional development and growth.
+During the school year, peer mentors are required to meet with their mentee(s) weekly.
 Peer mentors are evaluated at the end of each semester by their mentees.
 Finally, peer mentors are expected to record and submit their monthly contact observations by the 7th of each month.

 Why become a peer mentor?